 Films produced between 1955 and 1970 emphasized the many faces of juvenile delinquency.
 Rebellion, dropping out of school, terrorizing innocents, and teenage alienation were all delinquency-related behaviors portrayed in films of this period.
-Members of society were presented with such films as The Wild Ones, High School Confidential, and The Bad Seed during this era.
+Members of society were presented with such films as The Wild Ones, High School Confidential, and The Bad

+Seed during this era.
 James Dean became a teenage idol by representing the ambiguity and alienation of youths unable to bridge the gap with their "uncaring and materialistic" parents.
 Unlike in the films of previous decades, delinquency was portrayed as much more violent and threatening to community stability during the late 1950s and 1960s.
 In depicting youth-related issues of the day ranging from gangs and drugs in schools to rock-and-roll music, hot rods, and drag strips, these films showed adults an image of adolescence very alien to their own.

-In the 1960s, youths were portrayed in various-and often contradictory-lights.
-They were shown as good-hearted and fun-loving in numerous beach movies such as Beach Blanket Bingo, How to Stuff a Wild Bikini, Beach Party, and Muscle Beach Party; as romantically involved gang members in West Side Story; as subjects of adult misunderstanding in Dick Clark's Because They're Young; and as drug-using, motorcycle-riding adolescents looking for thrills in Easy Rider, The Wild Angels, The Trip, and The Love-Ins.
+In the 1960s, youths were portrayed in various and often contradictory-lights.
+They were shown as good hearted and fun loving in numerous beach movies such as Beach Blanket Bingo, How to Stuff a Wild Bikini, Beach Party, and Muscle Beach Party; as romantically involved gang members in West Side Story; as subjects of adult misunderstanding in Dick Clark's Because They're Young; and as drug-using, motorcycle-riding adolescents looking for thrills in Easy Rider, The Wild Angels, The Trip, and The Love-Ins.
 In the 1970s, many films focused on "the good old days," exemplified by American Graffiti, The Lords of Flatbush, and Grease, where the delinquent was just "one of the guys" and not a "real" threat to anyone.
 The characters in these films would smoke, drink, experiment with sex (and often get caught), and drive high-powered cars.
 These activities produce an image of nice adolescents misbehaving, not juveniles bound for reform school.

 By contrast, films since the 1980s, such as The River's Edge, The Outsiders, Bad Boys, Close Range, Colors, Over the Edge, The Lost Boys, Menace II Society, Boys N' the Hood, New Jack City, and Juice, portray alienated, defiant, and ultimately violent juveniles, willing-even anxious-to challenge the established order.
 Several more recent movies have continued to help define delinquency, including Larry Clark's Kids and Bully, which paint a world of children divorced from adults.
-The "rave" scene portrayed in Go, Heavy Traffic, and Groove illustrates teenagers in their own element, living an essentially parent-free life.
-One of the more recent films on the topic is Pineapple Express, which focuses on young people partying, drinking alcohol, and smoking marijuana.
+The "rave" scenes portrayed in Go, Heavy Traffic, and Groove illustrate teenagers in their own element, living an essentially parent-free life.
+More recent films that focus on young people and delinquency include Pineapple Express, Project X, In a Better World, Twelve, and Holy Rollers.